wils0651/cs321_BTree/cs321_BTree/README.md

 - [x] Cache: need to implement
 - [x] debugDump - need to implement
 - [x] test4.gbk error - this test file has no DNA sequences
-- [ ] default node size - update this calculation, test it works
+- [ ] default node size, test it works